grovetools/grove-gemini/docs/05-command-reference.md

 ## `gemapi count-tokens`

 Counts the number of tokens in a given text using the Gemini API tokenizer.
-This is useful for estimating costs and checking if a prompt fits within a model's context window.
 Input can be provided as an argument or via stdin.

 | Flag | Shorthand | Description |
 | --- | --- | --- |